tobwei/disentIntel/README.md

 It utalizes an existing architecture, originally desined with Voice Conversion in mind ([SpeechSplit](https://arxiv.org/abs/2004.11284)).
 However, for this work it is trained differently from the original implementation and only the encoder outputs are used to extract certain latent speech representations.
 These can then be used in a final step to determine a (pathological) speaker's intelligibility value based on a reference signal.

-If you use this repository for your work, please cite the following paper:
+Please kindly cite our work if you find this repository useful:

 ```
 @article{weise2022disentangled,